ryssbowh/pingu-media-module/README.md

 A Media field is available, a disk can be selected.
 By default the disk will be local.
 The field will upload the file to the disk and create a media with the right type.
 If the extension is not defined in any type, the validation will fail.

-The type AnyType is available, to define Media fields that can have any extension.

 ### Validation

 3 new rules :